 Students must enroll full-time for each fall and spring semester (at least 12 units per semester).

-Because this institutional grant is funded from special non-recurring funding, it will only be available during the 2021-2022 academic year.
+Because this institutional grant was funded from special non-recurring funding, it was only available during the 2021-2022 academic year.
 We will not be able to offer any extra institutional grants to replace these funds during future academic years.

 If you are a currently enrolled TU student who is experiencing financial challenges, you can apply for an Emergency Grant from TU Foundation (donor) funds.